The Risks of Municipal Bonds

 The Bottom Line

-The risk that any individual municipal bond with a high credit rating will default is negligible, though of course anyone putting cash into an individual corporate issue needs to do extensive research.
-While it is useful to know that defaults are rare, it's important to keep in mind that other risk factors come into play.
+The risk that any individual municipal bond with a high credit rating will default is negligible, though of course anyone putting cash into an individual issue needs to do extensive research.
+While it is useful to know that defaults are rare, it's also important to keep in mind that other risk factors come into play.